Ruoxi-0812/Personal-Health-Management-Web/README.md

 # **Personal Health Management Website**

 ## **Overview**
 The Personal Health Management Website is an application that helps people track, manage, and visualize their health data.
-The system allows users to record various health indicators, access health-related news, receive notifications, and interact with other users through comments and discussions.
+The system allows users to record various health indicators, access health-related news, receive notifications, and interact with other users through discussions and comments.

 ## **Technology Stack**